google/WebFundamentals/src/content/en/tools/chrome-devtools/beginners/js.md

 `(TODO: A labelled screenshot of the panel)`

-1. The **File Navigator**, which contains all the files on your webpage.
+1. The **File Navigator**, which contains all the files on your web page.
 2. The **Code Editor**, which allows you to edit code.
 Since you haven't selected a file yet, it's empty.
 3. The **JavaScript Debugger**, which helps you debug JavaScript.